distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 ## An independent impact-spread index

-The circularity disappears if the conditional markets retain independent settlement rules while an oracle derives an event-spread index from their prices.
-This index can settle a distinct impact future instrument without feeding back the values of its source markets.
-The oracle uses spot, outcome probability, and whichever conditional quotes are available.
+An oracle can derive an event-spread index from independently settled conditional markets.
+It uses spot, outcome probability, and whichever conditional quotes are available.

 If the outcome-A conditional price is used, its implied event-spread estimate is: